 - 1. To be eligible for Title IV Federal Financial Aid, students must meet the standards of progress applicable to all students at the institution. - a.
-Maintain Satisfactory Academic Progress (SAP). - b.
+Maintain a cumulative 2.00 GPA. - b.
 Pass a minimum 2/3 of all classes attempted each academic year. - c.
-Complete a program of study within 1.5 times the normal length of the program.
-Note: The institution will not include credits that do not count toward your current program. - 2.
+Complete a program of study within 1.5 times the normal length of the program. - Note: The institution will not include credits that do not count toward your current major.
+A change of major can only occur three times at Wallace Community College Selma. - 2.
 When a student who is eligible for Title IV Federal Financial Aid is suspended, whether the student serves the suspension or is readmitted upon appeal, the student is not eligible to receive financial aid for the duration of the suspension.
-The student will not be eligible again to receive financial aid until he/she makes the cumulative GPA required for the number of credit hours attempted within their program or the semester based upon the escalating GPA scale (at least 12 credit hours attempted at the institution during that semester). - 3.
-Eligible students may receive Title IV Federal Financial Aid for a period of time not to exceed 1.5 times the normal length of the specific program (the normal length of a specific program will vary depending on a student's enrollment status). - 4.
+The student will not be eligible again to receive financial aid until he/she makes the cumulative GPA required for the number of credit hours attempted within major or the semester GPA is 2.00 or above (based on at least 12 credit hours attempted at the institution during that semester). - 3.
+Eligible students may receive Title IV Federal Financial Aid for a period of time not to exceed 1.5 times the normal length of specific program (the normal length of a specific program will vary depending on a student's enrollment status). - 4.
 Each student on Title IV Federal Financial Aid must earn each academic year 2/3 of the minimum number of hours required for each academic year to complete a program in the normal length of time allowed.
 The normal length of time allowed for specific program completion is determined by the institution.
 If a student repeats a course which was previously successfully completed, the credit hours obtained the second time the course is attempted do not count toward the minimum number of academic hours required for program completion. - 5.
-Students cannot be the recipient of more than 12 semesters of full-time Pell Grant. - 6.
+Students cannot be the recipient of more than 18 terms of Pell Grant. - 6.
 Students who do not meet these standards will be ineligible for Title IV Federal Financial Aid. - 7.
+A Title IV Federal Financial Aid recipient who is enrolled in a developmental (remedial) course may not enroll in the same course more than three times and continue to receive financial assistance for the course.
+A Title IV Federal Financial Aid recipient may not be paid for more than 30 credit hours of non-credit remedial course work.

-Each student's academic progress will be evaluated at the end of each semester after grades are posted.
-This will be done also at the time the student completes his or her Pell Grant paperwork.
-A student who is unsatisfactory but who elects to re-enroll at his or her own expense can have his or her progress re-evaluated at the end of each semester to see if he or she has regained satisfactory academic progress by achieving the required overall GPA and/or required semester GPA and by passing the required minimum number of hours.
+Each student's academic progress will be evaluated at least once per award year.
+This will be done at the end of Spring Semester or at the time the student completes his/her Pell Grant paperwork.
+A student who is unsatisfactory but who elects to re-enroll at his or her own expense can have his/her progress re-evaluated at the end of each semester to see if he/she has regained satisfactory academic progress by achieving the required overall GPA and/or required semester GPA and by passing the required minimum number of hours.